 Sustainably grown, old vines tended in the sought-after pinyolet soil from the top subzone of Montsant, known as Masroig.
 This is a Mediterranean Garnacha expression that is floral and herbaceous, uplifted, elegant, full of tension and minerality and never overripe.
 The cooler, drier climate of Montsant produces Garnacha capable of aging for decades.

 2016 91 WS 'Smart Buy'; 2014 91JS; 2013 90VM

 100% Garnacha.
 Sustainably grown vines planted from 1987-2003 tended in limestone (pinyolets) and red clay soil at 520 m (1,706 ft) elevation.
 This is a vegan wine.

 Pinyolet has fresh fruit, acidity and balance, and this easy-to-drink, juicy character will pair with a variety of red and white meats, but also with burgers, burritos, empanadas, panini sandwiches and other casual fare.

 6 months in 3 year old French oak barrels of 225.
 Lit.

 LOCATION, SOIL, CLIMATE:

-These vineyards are located within the the Masroig district of Montsant at 520m (1,706 ft) elevation in Zone 5.
-The Pinyolet limestone soil combined with the organic viticulture communicate with great precision the mineral identity of this great terroir.
+These vineyards are located within the the Masroig district of Montsant at 520m (1,706 ft) elevation.
+The Pinyolet limestone soil combined with the organic viticulture communicate the mineral identity of this great terroir.
 Night temperatures in Montsant are cooler than in Priorat allowing its grapes to ripen slowly thus preserving its aromatic purity to a higher degree.
-If Garnacha in Priorat is black, Garnacha in Montsant is red.
+If Garnacha in Priorat shows black fruit qualities, Garnacha in Montsant shows red.